 Mr. Kaernerk (interpretation): Thank you, Mr. Speaker.
-Indeed, when the school year began to open for 2020-21, many ado was made about health and safety reasons related to the questions we now must answer.
+Indeed, when the school year began for 2020-21, much ado was made about health and safety reasons related to the questions we now must answer.

 Let me provide my own example.
-The principal also showed me the room they use as it doesn't even qualify as a (interpretation ends) classroom, (interpretation) as it is the cooking area or kitchen converted to a room due to the lack of space and used as a classroom.
+The principal also showed me a room they use which doesn't even qualify as a (interpretation ends) classroom, (interpretation) as it is the cooking area or kitchen converted to a room due to the lack of space, and it is used as a classroom.

 This is what I am trying to convey to the bureaucracy of this government: Sanirajak is also a hamlet with needs.
-If you look at the census figures, the population is also increasing, as we now number over 950 residents.
-As I just stated earlier, there were 30 new kindergarten students now taking classes.
+If you look at the census numbers, the population is also increasing, and we now have a population of over 950 residents.
+As I just stated earlier, there were 30 new kindergarten students taking classes.

-When conducting your capital planning, I would ask that you please consider, although this is not a question, but in which year is it possible to put an addition or what is your plan now for the school in Sanirajak?
+When conducting your capital planning I would ask that you please taking into consideration, though this is not a question, in which year it will be possible to build an addition.
+What is your plan now for Sanirajak's school?
 Thank you, Mr. Speaker.